 The practice assessed patients appropriately for sedation.
-The dental care records showed that patients having sedation had important checks carried out first.
+The dental care records were detailed and showed that patients having sedation had important checks carried out first.
 These included a detailed medical history, blood pressure checks and an assessment of health using the American Society of Anaesthesiologists classification system in accordance with current guidelines.
 The records showed that staff recorded important checks at regular intervals.
 These included pulse, blood pressure, breathing rates and the oxygen saturation of the blood

-Two dental nurses with appropriate additional training supported dentists treating patients under sedation.
-The dental nurses' names were recorded in patients' dental care records.
+One dental nurse, from another dental practice, with appropriate additional training supported dentists treating patients under sedation.
+The dental nurse's name was recorded in patients' dental care records.
+A process was in place for dental nurses in the practice to gain a qualification in sedation if they wanted to undertake this.